LiePingWei/find-my-ncs/applications/thingy/README.rst

 #.
 Select a name and an emoji for your accessory to complete the FMN pairing process.
 #.
 Select the paired accessory from the item list and tap the :guilabel:`Play Sound` button.
 #.
 Observe that the **Speaker** is producing sound for five seconds on the accessory to indicate the play sound action.
 #.
-In the Find My application, tap the :guilabel:`Unpair` button to remove the accessory from the item list.
+In the Find My application, tap the :guilabel:`Remove Item` button to remove the accessory from the item list.
+#.
+In the pop-up window, tap the :guilabel:`Remove` button to confirm the removal.
+#.
+In the subsequent pop-up window, tap again the :guilabel:`Remove` button to complete the process.